savannahghi/domain_objects/README.md

 # sil_core_domain_objects

-This repo holds shared domain objects that are common for both consumer and professional app.
+`sil_core_domain_objects` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.

-It is expected that other dart_utils package will use it as a dependency.
+It is a shared library between [BeWell-Consumer] and [BeWell-Professional] and is responsible for putting together everything that these app needs in order to run safely.
+It is like a small preflight check.